lsst-sqre/sqre-codekit/README.md

 ## Installation

-sqre-codekit runs on Python 2.7 or 3.5.
+sqre-codekit runs on Python 2.7, 3.5 and 3.6.
 You can install it with

 ```bash
 pip install sqre-codekit